Human Services Technology

 - Demonstrate critical reasoning and problem solving, communication skills, and ethical decision making as tools for working and living.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of human services.
-These technical standards are published in the Student Handbook.
+These technical standards are published in the program student handbook and/or are available from program faculty.
+Human Services Technical Standards

 Students must be admitted to the Human Services program prior to taking Human Service core courses.

-Applicants for admission to the Human Services program will need to complete the requirements for admission as described in the Human Services Technology Packet.
+Applicants for admission to the Human Services program will need to complete the requirements for admission as described in the Human Services Technology Packet which includes a 10 hour career shadowing experience.

 Transfer Credit for Human Services Courses